Death and state funeral of Josip Broz Tito: State funeral

-Tito's blue train brought an empty coffin to the capital Belgrade, due to the bad condition of his deceased body.
-His remains were instead transferred to Belgrade by a military helicopter.
+Tito's blue train brought a coffin with the remains to the capital Belgrade, disproving the rumors of an empty casket along with his body transferred to Belgrade by a military helicopter.

 Tito was interred twice on 8 May.
 The first interment was intended for cameras and dignitaries.
 The grave was shallow with only a 200 kg replica of the sarcophagus.
 The second interment was held privately during the night.
 His coffin was removed, and the shallow grave was deepened.
 The coffin was enclosed with a copper mask and interred again into a much deeper grave which was sealed with cement and topped with a 9-ton sarcophagus.
 Communist officials were afraid that someone might steal the corpse, as had happened to Charlie Chaplin.
 However, the nine-ton sarcophagus had to be put in place with a crane, which would make the funeral unattractive.

 In stark contrast to the pageantry of the funeral, Tito's tomb was constructed of marble with a simple inscription that states JOSIP BROZ TITO 1892–1980.
 It did not incorporate a red star or any emblem linked to communism.
 Historians stated that the burial location, which was the garden of the place he lived during the post-war years, more popularly known as the House of Flowers, was selected according to Tito's wishes.
 The House of Flowers, together with the Museum of Yugoslavia, has since become a tourist destination and landmark of Belgrade visited by millions of people.

 The pomp and scale of the funeral had been widely documented and the event was a source of pride for the country for years to come.
 On the fifteenth anniversary of his death in 1995, the Croatian newspaper Arkzin noted that "turbulent times still do not allow for a truly historical assessment of his stature and achievements, but the appraisal which the world showed those days in May 1980, confirms that small nations and small states may produce world giants."